aspose-pdf/Aspose.PDF-Documentation/net/converting/convert-emf-to-pdf/_index.md

 type: docs
 weight: 120
 url: /net/convert-emf-to-pdf/
+description: Both bitmap as well as vector graphics can be files having an EMF extension.
+Convert EMF to PDF file simply with C#.
 ---

 # Convert EMF to PDF

 **Enhanced metafile format (EMF)** stores graphical images device-independently.
 Metafiles of EMF comprises of variable-length records in chronological order that can render the stored image after parsing on any output device.
 Furthermore, you can convert EMF to PDF image using the below steps: